lemontron/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Attach the lead nut"
 image = "z-axis---screw-lead-nut.jpg"
-content = "Attach the lead nut to the bracket.
-If your nut came without countersinks, you can either countersink it yourself or use button head screws.
-It makes no difference." screw = "M3x8/CSK"
+content = "Attach the lead nut to the bracket." note = "If your nut isn't countersunk, countersink it." screw = "M3x8/CSK" %}
-%}

 {% include step.html
 title = "Add the bracket"